Skip to main content

 Outdoor spaces are generally available to the university community and the public for a variety of activities, including marches, demonstrations, rallies, public speech-making, picketing, protests, and similar assemblies.
 These events may be in spaces reserved in advance or spontaneous, and they may be loud and involve crowds of various sizes.

-Determinations regarding disruption must be made without reference to the content of any expression associated with the activity.
+Determinations regarding disruption must be made without reference to the content or viewpoint of any expression associated with the activity.
 Activities in outdoor spaces that substantially and materially disrupt or interfere with university activities and operations are not permitted.
-For example, prohibited activities may include blocking sidewalks and exterior building doors, sustained loud noise directly outside a classroom or office during business and class hours, and blocking university-owned roads without permission.
-Blocking pathways, doors, service counters, door activators, or otherwise impeding university efforts intended to assist with accessibility for persons with disabilities in compliance with the Americans with Disabilities Act of 1990 (as amended) is not permitted.
+For example, prohibited activities may include blocking sidewalks, patios, pathways, stairwells, elevators, escalators, and exterior building doors, sustained loud noise outside a classroom or office during business and class hours, and blocking university-owned roads without permission.
+Blocking sidewalks, pathways, elevators, doors, patios, service counters, door activators, or otherwise impeding university efforts intended to assist with accessibility for persons with disabilities in compliance with the Americans with Disabilities Act of 1990 (as amended) is not permitted.

 In general, disruption is defined as conduct that results in, or imminently threatens, the following:

-(b) Substantial hindering or impeding of pedestrian or vehicular traffic, including by blocking building doors; and
+(b) Substantial hindering or impeding of pedestrian or vehicular traffic, including by blocking building doors, patios, pathways, stairwells, elevators, escalators, and exterior building doors; and

 (c) Substantial and material interference with an authorized event or activity conducted in university spaces, including expressive activities permitted under this policy.